Breadcrumb

 - Estrogen builds up the lining of the uterus.

 - Progesterone increases after an ovary releases an egg (ovulation) at the middle of the cycle.
-This helps the estrogen keep the lining thick and ready for a fertilized egg.
+This helps keep the lining ready for a fertilized egg.

 - A drop in progesterone (along with estrogen) causes the lining to break down.
 This is when your period starts.

-What common symptoms are linked to the menstrual cycle?
+What symptoms are linked to the menstrual cycle?

-For about a week before a period, many women have some premenstrual symptoms.
-You may feel more tense or angry.
+For about a week before a period, some people may have premenstrual symptoms.
+You may feel irritable.
 You may gain water weight and feel bloated.
 Your breasts may feel tender.
 You may get acne.
 You also may have less energy than usual.
-A day or two before your period, you may start having pain (cramps) in your belly, back, or legs.
+A day or two before your period, you may start to have pain (cramps) in your belly, back, or legs.
+Cramps can range from mild to severe.
 These symptoms go away during the first days of a period.
+And some people have no symptoms.

 When your ovary releases an egg in the middle of your cycle, you may have pain in your lower belly.
 You also might have red spotting for less than a day.
 Both are normal.